Gusti Nurul: Early life

 Nurul was born on 17 September 1921 in Surakarta, Dutch East Indies, as the only daughter of Mangkunegara VII and Gusti Kanjeng Ratu Timoer.
-She trained dancing, making poet, horsing, tennis, and swimming at a young age.
+She trained in dancing, making poetry, horseback riding, tennis, and swimming at a young age.

 Personal life

 Marriage and relationships

-In 1941, Nurul was proposed by Hamengkubuwono IX.
+In 1941, Nurul was proposed to by Hamengkubuwono IX.
 However, she refused the proposal because did not want to be in polygamy.
-She later said that she remembered her mother's sadness at being a mistress and her hope on her so that she did not get into being a second choice.
+She later said that she remembered her mother's sadness at being a mistress and her hope for her that she did not get into being a second choice.

 Nurul was married to Raden Mas Sujarso Surjosurarso, a military officer who was her cousin, on 24 March 1954.
 At the time of their marriage, Surjosurarso was a widower and has a son from his previous marriage, Soelarso Basarah, who was born in 1946.
 They later moved away from Mangkunegaran Palace and lived at Surjosurarso official residence in Jakarta.
 They adopted a son, Bambang Atas Aji, and later moved to Bandung.
-In 1954, at the age of 33, Nurul gave birth to her eldest daughter and children at Soeti Hospital in Bandung, and named her Paramita Wiyarti.
+In 1954, at the age of 33, Nurul gave birth to her eldest daughter and later other children at Soeti Hospital in Bandung, and named her Paramita Wiyarti.
 She later gave birth to her eldest son and second child, Aji Pamoso, in 1956.
 Her younger daughter and third child, Rasika Wiyarti, was born in 1957, followed by her fourth child, Heruma Wiyarti.

 After the birth of their four children they moved to Washington, D.C., following Surjosurarso who became a military attaché.
 Nurul later gave birth to her fifth and youngest child, Wimaya Wiwarti, in United States.
 After completing their assignment in the US, Nurul and her family returned to Indonesia.
-Her husband was appointed as Chancellor of the Bandung Polytechnic of Textile Technology.
+Her husband was appointed Chancellor of the Bandung Polytechnic of Textile Technology.